Night Must Fall (1937 film): Plot

-Local police drag the river and search the surrounding countryside in a small English village for the body of Mrs. Shellbrook, a flashy blonde who was a guest at the local hotel and has been missing for several days.
-The authorities question the town folk, including those living in the home of Mrs. Bramson, (Dame May Whitty) an irascible elderly woman who holds court in this small English village.
-She pretends to need a wheelchair, and impulsively threatens to fire her maid, Dora (Merle Tottenham), for allegedly stealing a chicken and breaking china.
-Dora distracts Mrs. Bramson by mentioning her Irish boyfriend, Danny (Robert Montgomery), who works at that hotel.
+Police drag the river and search the surrounding countryside in a small English village for the body of Mrs. Shellbrook, who was a guest at the local hotel and has been missing for days.
+The authorities question the town folk, including those living in the home of Mrs. Bramson, an elderly woman who holds court in the village.
+She pretends to need a wheelchair, and threatens to fire her maid, Dora, for allegedly stealing a chicken and breaking china.
+Dora distracts Mrs. Bramson by mentioning her Irish boyfriend, Danny, who works at the hotel.
 Danny comes by to visit Dora, who asks Mrs. Bramson to speak with him.
 Perceiving that Mrs. Bramson is a hypochondriac who only affects her need for a wheelchair, Danny is charming toward her and says that she reminds him of his mother.
 He tells Mrs. Bramson that he loves Dora and would marry her if he had a better job.
-Mrs. Bramson offers him one and he becomes her doting servant.
+Mrs. Bramson offers him one, and he becomes her servant.

-Mrs. Bramson's niece and companion, Olivia Grayne (Rosalind Russell), is suspicious of Danny, but Mrs. Bramson dismisses her concerns.
-When Mrs. Bramson's attorney, Justin Laurie (Alan Marshal), arrives to give his client money, he warns her not to keep so much cash in her possession but she dismisses his concerns as well.
-When Danny arrives with his belongings, he peers through a window and sees Mrs. Bramson putting cash into her safe, but pretends not to notice.
-Meanwhile, Justin, who is in love with Olivia, asks her to marry him, but she refuses because their relationship lacks any true romance.
+Mrs. Bramson's niece and companion, Olivia Grayne, is suspicious of Danny, but Mrs. Bramson dismisses her concerns.
+When Mrs. Bramson's attorney, Justin Laurie, arrives to give his client money, he warns her not to keep so much cash in her possession, but she ignores him, too.
+Arriving with his belongings, Danny sees Mrs. Bramson putting cash into her safe, but pretends not to notice.
+Meanwhile, Justin asks Olivia to marry him, but she refuses because their relationship lacks any true romance.
 Justin leaves, feeling dejected.
-Later that day, Olivia catches Danny lying to Mrs. Bramson about a shawl that allegedly belonged to his mother, as Olivia notices the price tag still attached to the shawl.
-Even so, she removes the tag so Mrs. Bramson doesn't become aware of it.
-Olivia, annoyed by Danny at first, comes to feel strangely attracted to him as he challenges her from time to time and even compliments her on occasion.
+Olivia later catches Danny lying to Mrs. Bramson about a shawl that allegedly belonged to his mother, as Olivia notices the price tag still attached to it.
+Even so, she removes the tag so Mrs. Bramson does not become aware of it.
+Olivia, annoyed by Danny at first, comes to feel attracted to him as he occasionally both challenges and compliments her.

 Dora discovers Mrs. Shellbrook's decapitated body in the forest; her head is still missing.
 Olivia accuses Danny of the murder, but he denies it.
-Again, Mrs. Bramson dismisses her niece's concerns as she has grown very fond of Danny.
-Olivia visits Justin and tells him she's afraid, so he invites her to stay with him and his mother.
-Olivia first accepts his offer, then moments later declines it, explaining that she is silly for being so fearful.
+Again, Mrs. Bramson dismisses her niece's concerns as she has grown fond of Danny.
+Olivia visits Justin and tells him she is afraid, so he invites her to stay with him and his mother.
+Olivia first accepts his offer, but later declines, saying that she is silly for being so fearful.